s0lly/SCL_String/README.md

 If you do use it and uncover any bugs or modifications that would be helpful, please contact s0lly via any of the mediums listed above.

-The purpose of this header-only file is to simplify the C programmerâ€™s life in their interaction with strings.
+The purpose of this header-only file is to simplify the C programmer's life in their interaction with strings.

 This includes the following: